winstongubantes/MatchaSync/docs/Query.md

 # Queries

 IMobileServiceCrudTable has CreateQuery method which will create an instance of IMobileServiceTableQuery<T\>  which is quite similar to IQueryable.
+Query only supports OData v4.0 endpoints.

 ## Take